 When Should I Call My Doctor?

-- Have hoarseness that is not getting better after two weeks
+- Hoarseness that is not getting better after 2 weeks

-- Have complete loss of voice that lasts more than a few days
+- Complete loss of voice that lasts more than a few days

 - Cough up blood